josefinasavarese/Alpha-Carbon/README.md

 # Alpha-Carbon
-Readses thhe PDB and shows the alpha carbon
+Reads the PDB and shows the alpha carbon